Apache County, Arizona

-Apache County includes the Arizona section of the Four Corners Monument.

-Apache County is a county in the northeast corner of the U.S. state of Arizona.
+Apache County is a county (Arizona list) in the northeast corner of the U.S. state of Arizona.
 Shaped in a long rectangle running north to south, as of the 2020 census, its population was 66,021.
 The county seat is St. Johns.

 Most of the county is occupied by part of the federally recognized Navajo Nation and the Fort Apache Indian Reservation.